grafana/loki/docs/sources/setup/install/helm/deployment-guides/azure.md

   --enable-oidc-issuer
 ```

-The Azure CLI also allows you to bind the AKS cluster to kubectl.
+The Azure CLI also lets you bind the AKS cluster to kubectl.
 You can do this by running the following command:

 ```bash
 az aks get-credentials --resource-group <MY_RESOURCE_GROUP_NAME> --name <MY_AKS_CLUSTER_NAME>